ivan006/About-Me/README.md

 ## Back end example

+### Flexi-merce
+> This is a pet project which aims to demonstrate how e-commerce systems can be much more flexible.

+<a href="https://github.com/ivan006/Flexi-merce-SQL-DB-Production">Click here</a>

+Here I developed every part of this app.

 ### Price correction report
 > This helps tour operators to keep track of the supplier pricing information that needs updating in their system.